|Free Credit Score Comparison Chart|

 MyScore – Free TransUnion Score

 Monitor your information from all 3 credit bureaus.
-Also see your TransUnion credit score for free.
+Also see your TransUnion free credit score.
 Up and coming new service.
 There’s daily 3 credit bureau monitoring for all 3 credit files as well – TransUnion, Equifax, and Experian.
 There’s a credit hotline to answer any of your questions. (more details…)

-Your once per year free government credit report is valuable because it gives you details of your credit profile.
+Seeing your free credit reports from all 3 bureaus is important because it gives you details of your credit profile – your so-called ‘free government credit reports’.
 But you also need to see your credit score since that’s ultimately the grade you’re getting from all that data.
 Once again, the 3 credit reports you get from the govt will NOT include your scores.
 You need to obtain them separately by ordering them directly from the 3 bureaus or via these free trial offers.
 Most of these sites have learning resources and tips for helping you to raise your credit score.
 By understanding how to raise a score and what can lower the score, a person can make conscious decisions to better his or credit to achieve the interest rates that are desired.
 The free credit score seems like a no brainer, but you need to realize these are all trial memberships.
 You do need to cancel the membership before the free trial ends if you choose not to continue with it.
-Source: FreeScoreReportGov.com